-Okay, now, the second relevant principle category is: Qualification of Judges.
+The second relevant principal category is: Qualification of Judges.
 Since members of the great Sanhedrin alone were authorized to judge capital cases, the qualifications for membership in the Sanhedrin are therefore synonymous with qualifications for such judges.

 Some of these qualifications were obvious.
-The member of the Sanhedrin was to be a Hebrew of the Hebrews—a full blooded Jew, born of two Jewish parents or Isrealitish parents.
+The member of the Sanhedrin was to be a Hebrew of the Hebrews—a full blooded Jew, born of two Jewish parents or Israelitish parents.

 Now he was to be learned in law and have had prior legal experience.
 He had to be a linguist, because trials of those who did not speak Hebrew would not take place and interrupters were not allowed in Jewish courts.
 He must be humble and of good reputation.
 And most important, he was not to sit if he had any personal interest in the outcome of the trial.

 As I went through this, I thought if we could have such a system today it would sure solve a lot of problems.
 We do have a similar system today; it is just not being followed.
 But this is one very well laid out law, and they had to follow it very closely in the trial of Jesus.
 I said trial because, the Jewish trial was covered by this law, and the Roman trial was covered by Roman law.
 But we will get to that later.

 So if he, the judge, had any personal interest in the outcome of the trial, he could not be part of the trial.
 Thus even a well-qualified member of the Sanhedrin would have to step aside temporarily if he was related to the defendant or stood to benefit from a verdict.